DelaiRz/dezzy-Remastered/README.md

 Currently in progress - Code may not work until its completed:

--Removing some obsolete source code.
+- Removing some obsolete source code.

--Removing the features not needed - Will be purely legitbot and maybe skin changer.
+- Removing the features not needed - Will be purely legitbot and maybe skin changer.

--Modifying the UI to match feature list
+- Modifying the UI to match feature list

--Recoding some of the sections from scratch to lower sig chance
+- Recoding some of the sections from scratch to lower sig chance

 Copyright (c) 2018 delairz